 What!
 You mean we can actually create our own reality?
 Simply by changing these thoughts to positive affirmations?
 Well, yes, actually you totally can…

 Your words are the paint with which you paint your reality.
 Choose those words wisely and positively to create a reality that is beneficial for you.
-And for another tip – use the words ‘I am’ and add something truly amazing afterwards.
+And for another tip – use the words ‘I am and add something truly amazing afterward.
 I AM LOVE.
 Repeat daily.

 Choosing your mantra

-Ask yourself how you are feeling and what you want to see changing in your world then put pen to paper for a few minutes.
+Ask yourself how you are feeling and what you want to see the change in your world, then put pen to paper for a few minutes.
 Can’t think of what to write?
 Start by writing “I don’t know what to write because…” and see what flows.

-NB – If you are choosing your own words, make sure they are focused on positive outcomes.
-For example, instead of ‘I need healing’ you can choose ‘I am healing’.
+NB – If you choose your own words, ensure they are focused on positive outcomes.
+For example, instead of ‘I need healing’, you can choose ‘I am healing’.
 Every little word you speak is powerful.
 Use wisely.